About The AgriFood ATP

 The ATP Initiative

-There are four partnerships within the ATP initiative.
+There are three partnerships within the ATP initiative.
 Bringing together companies with research and training organisations, each are formal, sustainable collaborations between end users and providers of high-level skills in the agrifood sector.

 If you can’t find the training opportunity you’re looking for with the AgriFood ATP, please contact us.